Today's NYT Strands Hints and Answer - Help for June 12, #101 - CNET

 Clue words to unlock in-game hints

 Strands will point out the theme words for you, but you gotta earn them.
-Find three words of four letters or more, and Strands will highlight an theme word.
-These are the clue words I used to get hints, but remember, any four-or-more letter words you find will work.
+Find three words of four letters or more, and Strands will highlight a theme word.
+These are the clue words I used to get hints, but any words of four or more letters that you find will work.

 ROACH, CHOKE, COST, DOSE, SORE, STORE, STORED, ROSE, GORE, GORED, DOGE, DAZE